frictionlessdata/frictionless-py/docs/guides/validation-checks.md

 ### Duplicate Row

-This check is self-explanatory.
-You need to take into account that checking for duplicate rows can lean to high memory consumption on big files.
+This checks for duplicate rows.
+You need to take into account that checking for duplicate rows can lead to high memory consumption on big files.
 Here is an example:

 ```python title="Python"
 from pprint import pprint